GOVERNANCE AND MANAGEMENT STRUCTURE

 Board of Directors

 The Board of Directors is the governing body of LSME and has the overall responsibility for the strategic planning and direction of all operations and management of the institute.
 It delegates management responsibilities to the Senior Management Committee and the Academic Board which are supported by various committees.
-The Board is made up of Executive Directors, Non-executive Directors as External Advisors and Senior Member/s of Staff.
+The Board is made up of Executive Directors, Non-executive Directors as External Advisors, Senior Members of Staff and Lead Student Representative.
 The Board members fulfil their roles in accordance with the constitutional document of LSME, its Student Charter and are subject to regulations for the operation of higher educational institutions as determined by the government and other regulators.

 Senior Management Committee